Whole Wheat Peanut Butter Blossoms with Fresh Milled Flour

 Evenly space your dough balls with at least 1.5-2 inches of space between them on the cookie sheet–do not crowd them.

-5. Bake Cookies
+5. Bake Cookies.

-Bake these cookies at 375ยฐF for 7-8 minutes until the tops crackle and they are light golden brown in spots.
+Bake these cookies at 375°F for 7-8 minutes until the tops crackle and they are light golden brown in spots.
 Your oven temp/time may vary, so watch them carefully.

 While baking, prep your chocolate kisses by removing the wrappers and set aside.

-6. Place Chocolate Kisses & Cool
+6. Place Chocolate Kisses and Cool.

 When the cookies are done, remove the cookie sheets from the oven.
 Immediately place a chocolate kiss/star in the center of each one.
 Allow cookies to cool on the cookie sheet to fully set before removing them.